 - Talk about expectations on the first day.

-- Talk about respect of each other, adults, facilities.
+- Be clear to explain and enforce rules and norms about respect of each other, adults, facilities.

 - Train teens to initiate questions on homework and assignments, rather than parents.
 This is a great life skills.

 - 5 Steps for Catching Up When Your Homeschool High School is Behind.

 - Helping Teens Learn to Use a Syllabus